Emphasis: Audio Production

 Marie Drennan teaches courses in scriptwriting for radio and television, writing for interactive and new media, and analysis of the social impact of new media/social media technologies.

-Dr. Guerra is a researcher, producer and educator.
+Dr. Guerra is a researcher, producer, and educator.
 His primary research interests include critical educational technologies among low-income Latino students and organic educational technologies.
 He is currently an Assistant Professor at San Francisco State University in the BECA Department.
-Dr. Guerra has also been a faculty member at Indiana University of Pennsylvania and was an adjunct professor at the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.
+Dr. Guerra will be on leave for the Spring 2018 semester.

 Dina Ibrahim has been teaching radio and TV news production since 2003.
 She has also reported and produced for the BBC World Service Radio in London, UPI in Cairo, CNN in Atlanta, NPR in Austin, KPOO-FM in San Francisco and ArabicTV in San Jose.